rl-language/rlc/README.md

 $$ E=\{\mathbb{I}\times\mathbb{I}\}\times B $$

-But for simplicity we can just take it as $ E=\mathbb{I}\times\mathbb{I} $ ( hopefully remembering that we have to keep track of both )
+But for simplicity we can just take it as $E=\mathbb{I}\times\mathbb{I}$ ( hopefully remembering that we have to keep track of both )

-We can impose a partial ordering on it, but this will be done in the next section when we analyze a the funny join function
+We can impose a partial ordering on it, but this will be done in the next section when we analyze the funny join function

 NB: to be extremely precise the real lattice is a subset of the one described above since we work under the assumption that the left hand side (minimum) is less than the right hand side (maximum).